“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 - Buy a Danbotchi (approx. ¥100,000).

-- Line the interior with Absorption Materials.
+- Line the interior tightly with Absorption Materials.

 Option 3: [Budget: ¥500,000+] Professional Soundproof Room (Professional)#